argoproj/argo-cd/docs/proposals/server-side-apply.md

 - Provide the ability for users to define if they want to use SSA during syncs ([ISSUE-2267][6])
+  - Users should be able to enable SSA at the controller level (via binary flag)
+  - Users should be able to enable SSA for a given Application (via syncOptions)
+  - Users should be able to enable SSA at resource level (via annotation)
 - Diffing needs to support strategic merge patch ([ISSUE-2268][7])
 - Allow Admission Controllers to execute even when there is no diff for a particular resource.
 (Needs investigation)
 - ArgoCD should respect field ownership and provide a configuration to allow users to define the behavior in case of conflicts
+- ArgoCD should register itself with a proper manager.

 ## Non-Goals

 What is out of scope for this proposal?
 Listing non-goals helps to focus discussion and make progress

 ## Proposal

-This is where we get down to details of what the proposal is about.
-This is where we get down to details of what the proposal is about.
+Change ArgoCD controller to accept new parameter to enable Server-Side Apply during syncs.

 ### Use cases

-Add a list of detailed use cases this enhancement intends to take care of.
-Add a list of detailed use cases this enhancement intends to take care of.
+The following use cases should be implemented:

-#### Use case 1: As a user, I would like to understand the drift.
-(This is an
+#### [UC-1]: As a user, I would like enable SSA at the controller level so\
-example)
+all Application are applied server-side

 #### Use case 2: As a user, I would like to take an action on the
 deviation/drift.
 (This is an example)